gaogaotiantian/viztracer/docs/source/basic_usage.rst

 --------------------

 VizTracer uses a circular buffer to store the entries.
 When there are too many entries, it will only store the latest ones so you know what happened recently.
 The default buffer size is 1,000,000(number of entries), which takes about 150MiB disk space.
-You can specify this when you instantiate a ``VizTracer`` object
+You can specify this when you instantiate a ``VizTracer`` object or through CLI.

-Notice it also takes a significant amount of RAM when VizTracer is tracing the program.

-VizTracer will preallocate about ``tracer_entries * 100B`` RAM for circular buffer.
-It also requires about ``1-2MB`` per 10k entries to dump the json file.

 .. code-block:: python